 Some form of cabbage is nowadays grown almost everywhere and most cultures have one or the other typical cabbage dish.
-So did the Bengalis and created bandhakopir torkari, a lightly spiced cabbage recipe, with a perfect balance of sweet & salty, rounded off with a dollop of ghee.
+In West Bengal cabbage is often eaten as bandhakopir torkari, a lightly spiced dish, with a perfect balance of sweet & salty, rounded off with a dollop of ghee.

 The ghee gives the cabbage a silken mouth feel and makes the umami rich vegetable even more savoury.
 It really is the ingredient which elevates it to another level.

-Indian ghee shouldn’t be mistaken with plain clarified butter because it can have great depth of flavour from nutty undertones to a cheesy funk.
+Indian ghee shouldn’t be mistaken with plain clarified butter because it can have great depth of flavour, from nutty undertones to a cheesy funk.
 For making Indian ghee the butter is cooked till the milk solids caramelize and the funkiness comes from fermenting the milk/cream before churning the butter.
-It can be made from cow, buffalo or yak milk and there are regional varieties too.
-My parents-in-law in West Bengal mostly use a brownish ghee, which gets cooked for hours and is so strongly caramelized and intense, that you only need a tiny amount to flavour a dish.
+There are regional varieties too, my parents-in-law in West Bengal mostly use a brownish ghee, which gets cooked for hours and is so strongly caramelized and intense, that you only need a tiny amount to flavour a dish.

-This cabbage is one of the best dishes to understand the magic of ghee.
-The recipe is based on my husbands although I didn’t manage sticking to it completely and used it as a filling for a galette.
-This is actually totally unnecessary (if you want to go true Bengali style, just add some potatoes and eat the cabbage with rice), but on the other side it works fantastically well, so why not?
+This cabbage is one of the best dishes to explore the magic of ghee.
+The recipe is based on my husbands, although I didn’t manage sticking to it completely and used it as a filling for a galette.
+This is actually totally unnecessary, but on the other side works fantastically well, so why not?

 Ghee Cabbage Galette